EOSArgentina/evolutiondex/Commands.md

     cleos get table evolutiondex YOUR_ACCOUNT accounts

-Add more liquidity to a pool: - set the exact amount of evotoken to obtain, in this case 1.0000 EOSPESO, and the maximum you are willing to pay of each token of the pair. -
+Add more liquidity to a pool.
+Set the exact amount of evotoken to obtain, in this case 1.5000 EOSPESO, and the maximum you are willing to pay of each token of the pair.

-    cleos push action evolutiondex addliquidity '["YOUR_ACCOUNT", "1.0000 EOSPESO", "2.0000 EOS", "2.0000 PESO"]' -p YOUR_ACCOUNT
+    cleos push action evolutiondex addliquidity '["YOUR_ACCOUNT", "1.5000 EOSPESO", "2.0000 EOS", "2.0000 PESO"]' -p YOUR_ACCOUNT

-Sell your evotokens and retire liquidity: - the amount of evotoken is exact and the other two are minima required. -
+Sell your evotokens and retire liquidity.
+The amount of evotoken is exact and the other two are minima required.

     cleos push action evolutiondex remliquidity '["YOUR_ACCOUNT", "1.0000 EOSPESO", "0.1000 PESO", "1.0000 EOS"]' -p YOUR_ACCOUNT